 If you want to work in India, the most dynamic sectors of the Indian economy are the automotive, petrochemical, pharmaceutical, nuclear, IT and textile industries.

-The Indian market has a strong demand for highly qualified executives with technical expertise in the following sectors: advanced engineering, petrochemicals, energy, infrastructure and telecommunications.
+The Indian market has a high demand for highly qualified executives with technical expertise in the following sectors: advanced engineering, petrochemicals, energy, infrastructure and telecommunications.
 Young graduates with little experience have little chance of finding a job in India.

 Visas and work permits in India